-[/8] Specifies eight sectors per track when running under DOS 2.0 (for creating SuperDrives that are compatible with DOS 1.1 diskettes).
-If this parameter is omitted, a value of nine sectors per track will be used under DOS 2.0.
+[/8] Specifies eight sectors per track when running under DOS 2.x (for creating SuperDrives that are compatible with DOS 1.1 diskettes).
+If this parameter is omitted, a value of nine sectors per track will be used under DOS 2.x.
 When running under DOS 1.1, this parameter is unnecessary since DOS 1.1 supports eight sectors only.

-2.4 Examples of SuperDrive Command Syntax
+2.4 SuperDrive Examples

-The following examples are provided to help clarify the use of the SUPERDRV command syntax.
-Section 2.6 gives a detailed, step-by-step explanation of creating and using SuperDrive.
+The following examples are provided to demonstrate how to use the SUPERDRV command (for a step-by-step example of how to create and use SuperDrive, see Subsection 2.6).

-In each of the following examples, it is assumed the user has two floppy drives (physical drives A: and B:), has set his system board switches for a total of four floppy drives (refer to Section 2.2), and has sufficient memory to successfully execute the commands without error.
-SuperDrive error messages are detailed in Section 2.7.
+These examples assume the user has two floppy drives (physical drives A: and B:), has set his system board switches for a total of four floppy drives (refer to Section 2.2), and has sufficient memory to successfully execute the commands without error (Subsection 2.7 discusses SuperDrive error messages).

-SUPERDRV C: < enter>
+SUPERDRV C:<Enter>

-Allocates a minimum of 64K bytes of memory for application program (since we did not use the /U=xxx parameter, the default value of 64K is used).
-Since we did not specify a specific size drive, the default value is used; adds one doublesided SuperDrive as drive C:.
+Allocates a minimum of 64K bytes of memory for application program (since we did not use the /U = xxx parameter, the default value of 64K is used).
+Since we did not specify a specific size drive, the default value is used; adds one double-sided SuperDrive as drive C:.

-SUPERDRV C:/1<enter>
+SUPERDRV C:/1 < Enter >